Think Long Term With Perennials When Planting Your Garden and Yard

 7. Herbs like lovage, sorrel, mint, thyme, sage, and more.
 Most perennial herbs will come back every year if they are cut back in the fall.
 Herbs are so multi-dimensional that you do not want to be without them.
 Some herbs can be difficult to start from seed so investing a plant or getting a transplant may be worth your while.
 Check your gardening zone to see what herbs will grow best in your area.

 8. Garlic and walking onions.
 Both plants produce bulbs that you can plant again in the fall for a crop next summer.
-Both are easy to grow and need very little tending besides a good layer of mulch in the fall to protect them from winter.
+Both are easy to grow and need very little tending, aside from a good layer of mulch in the fall to protect them from winter.

 9. Fruit trees.
 These will take a few years to grow and produce.
-Realistically you will not see any production from fruit trees for at least three years, but more than likely it will be 5-7 years before any fruit falls.
-Like any other planted tree, you will need to water the trees well for the first year to get them established.
-You may also need to protect them in the winter from the elements, deer, and rabbits.
+Realistically, you will not see any fruit from fruit trees for at least 3 years, and more likely 5-7 years before any fruit falls.
+As with any other planted tree, you will need to water it well for the first year to help it establish.
+You may also need to protect them from the elements, deer, and rabbits in the winter.

 10. Nut trees.
 These are similar to fruit trees.
 They will take a few years to grow and produce.
-You will need to water them well in the first year to establish them.
+You will need to water them well in the first year to help them establish.
 And you will need to protect them.

 11. Greens like kale, radicchio, watercress, and stinging nettles.
 Many people think that greens are just an annual, but there are varieties that are actually perennials.
 I know from experience that kale will come back a second year if you forget to pull the plants in the fall.
 I was still harvesting kale in December that year!